 If you like alcohol, there are some great local places to check out during your trip:

 - HooDoo Brewing Company – Get a sampler to try a variety of what they offer, as they have a wide range of beer.
 They usually have a food truck outside in the evening if you get hungry.
-Locals tend to fill this place up around dinner time, so get here early if you want to have a table to yourself.
+Locals tend to fill this place up around dinner time, so get here early if you want to have a table for yourself.

 - Hoarfrost Distilling – This distillery has a variety of unique vodka, including flavors like Bloody Mary and Cherry Coke.
 I would again recommend getting a sampler to see the different types they offer.
-They also offer cocktails if you don’t like tasting straight vodka.
+They also provide cocktails if you don’t like tasting straight vodka.

 13. Try Thai Food

 When you think of food that Alaska is known for, you probably think of fish or reindeer.
-Did you know that there are over two dozen Thai restaurants in Fairbanks alone?
+Did you know there are over two dozen Thai restaurants in Fairbanks alone?

 Now it’s time to start planning all the fun things to do in Fairbanks in winter on your trip!